 In many cases, the quality of the process can affect the quality of the outcome.

-Versailles Group advises founder-led and middle-market businesses on confidential M&A transactions.
+A business owner does not need to be ready to sell tomorrow before speaking with an M&A advisor.
+In fact, early guidance can be valuable.
 If you are evaluating inbound buyer interest, considering a sale, or planning for a future ownership transition, we would welcome the opportunity to discuss valuation, buyer appetite, timing, and potential transaction alternatives.

 Frequently Asked Questions |